Azure/no-token-in-the-browser-pattern/docs/setup.md

 - API Permissions
 - Client Secret

 When creating the application registration the sign in audience chosen will determine the Azure Active Directory endpoints required for authorization and token acquisition.
-This example project uses a multi-tenant application registration, which allows for users of multiple directories to access it.
-If single tenant is chosen then the tenant id would need to be used in these endpoints in place of the generic `organizations` used for multi-tenanted applications.
+This example project uses a single tenant application registration, which only allows for users from a single directory to access it.
+If a multi-tenant application is used then the tenant id should be replaced with the appropriate alternative common setting.

 Even though this example is a single-page application, due to the backend for frontend pattern, the OAuth2 application is considered a confidential client as token acquisition is handled by the API Management gateway, which can keep the client secret value secure either as a secret named value, or by linking it to a secret in a Key Vault.